 The Role of the Compensation Committee in Setting Compensation.
 Our compensation committee determines and recommends to our board of directors the compensation of our executive officers.
-The compensation committee also makes recommendations to our board of directors regarding equity compensation under our 2015 Equity Incentive Plan (the 2015 Plan).
-The compensation committee reviews base salary levels for executive officers of our company and recommends raises and bonuses based upon the companys achievements, individual performance and competitive and market conditions.
-The compensation committee may delegate certain of its responsibilities, as it deems appropriate, to compensation subcommittees or to our officers, but it has not elected to do so to date.
+The compensation committee also makes recommendations to our board of directors regarding equity compensation under our 2018 Equity Incentive Plan.
+The compensation committee reviews base salary levels for executive officers of our Company and recommends raises and bonuses based upon the company's achievements, individual performance and competitive and market conditions.
+Subject to compensation committee recommendations, our board of directors ultimately must approve the compensation of our chief executive officer.
+The compensation committee may delegate certain of its responsibilities, as it deems appropriate, to compensation subcommittees or to our officers, but it has not elected to do so to date

 The Role of Executives in Setting Compensation.
-While the compensation committee does not delegate any of its functions to others in setting the compensation of senior management, it includes members of senior management in the compensation committees executive compensation process.
+While the compensation committee does not delegate any of its functions to others in setting the compensation of senior management, it includes members of senior management in the compensation committee's executive compensation process.
 We have asked each of our senior executives to annually provide us with input with regard to their goals for the coming year.
-These proposals include suggested company-wide and individual performance goals.
-The compensation committee reviews these proposals with the executives and provides the Committees perspective on those aspects that the Committee may feel should be modified.
-Quarterly meetings with the executives will permit an ongoing dialog to further our goal of enhancing communication and managing expectations regarding compensation matters.
+These proposals include suggested Company-wide and individual performance goals.
+The individual goals include not only the goals of such executive but also goals of the employees for whom the executive is responsible.
+The compensation committee's perspective on them.
+Quarterly meetings with the executives permit an ongoing dialogue to further our goal of enhancing communication and managing expectations regarding compensation matters.

 The Role of Consultants in Setting Compensation.
-In fiscal 2016, the compensation committee did not retain compensation consultants to assist it in its review of executive compensation although it is empowered by its charter to do so.
-As the compensation committee deems necessary or helpful, it may retain the services of compensation consultants in connection with the establishment and development of our compensation philosophy and programs in the future.
+In fiscal 2018, the compensation committee did not retain compensation consultants to assist it in its review of executive compensation.
+As the compensation committee deems necessary or helpful, it may retain the services of compensation consultants in connection with the establishment and development of our compensation philosophy and programs in the future .